bobleesj/learn-swift-with-bob/course/generic-protocol/protocol-pitfalls.md

 [6004_protocol_pitfalls](https://www.dropbox.com/sh/taxydi2cxionzxp/AAD7aKreX1i1wDwJKL1Q-yVEa?dl=0)

 ## Conclusion
 This is frustrating.
 In the following lesson, you will learn how to use the brain to circumvent the problem.

+> **Note:** Learn Swift with Bob is available on [Udemy](https://udemy.com/learn-swift-with-bob/).
+If you wish to receive a discount link, you may sign up [here](https://goo.gl/RR4K27).